WeAreSeismica/templates/README.md

 ### Requirements
 You can either use the class on your machine:
-- TeX v??
+- Compiler: LuaLaTex
-- LuaTeX
+- TeX Liver version: 2022 and older

 Or on Overleaf, options to set:
-- Tex v??
+- Compiler: LuaLaTex
-- LuaTex
+- TeX Liver version: 2022 and older

 ## Submission_latex